Category: Authors, Journalists and Writers

 Marion Thompson Wright

-1902-1962 Graduate of Barringer High.
-First African American woman in the US to earn a PHD in History.
-Rutgers annual lecture series named in her honor.
-Wrote, “The Education of Negroes in New…
+1902-1962 Marion Thompson Wright was a graduate of Barringer High and the first African American woman in the US to earn a PhD in History, according to most sources.
+There is a Rutgers annual lecture series named in her honor.
+Marion wrote, “The Education of Negroes in New Jersey” and other works.
+Marion was one of…

 -